 A barn door is another alternative that opens and closes using a sliding mechanism, so this door is another great choice for accessing and ventilating the bathroom.

 In addition, a barn door is perfect for adding a rustic, farmhouse, or country charm to your home.
-You can choose from several colors and finishes for your door.

 #3 Shoji Door

 If you are looking for a unique style for your bathroom door, look no further than a Shoji door.
-You can open and close this door by using the sliding mechanism found on pocket and barn doors.
+You can open and close this door using the sliding mechanism on pocket and barn doors.

 Are you looking to change up the vibe in your home?
 Shoji doors are perfect for adding a traditional Eastern look to your bathroom.